 I do not remember how old I was back then.
 Around 16-18.
 We liked to talk with my father about AI and the future of humanity.
 Pretty sure he was doing this intentionally.
 He has an engineering mind and likes to discuss things like that and, I think, he wanted to interest me.

 You can say it is pretty simple, right?
 But here is the catch.
 I should not program what rabbit should do.
 I should have created AI that will figure out what to do itself.
-A rabbit should program itself to execute the optimal scenario.
+The rabbit should program itself to execute the optimal scenario.

-Back then I knew nothing about AI.
+Back then, I knew nothing about AI.
 Later I read about neural networks, for example.
-But back then I was trying to figure out everything by myself.
+But back then, I was trying to figure out everything by myself.

 To summarize to create simple intelligence, we need:

-- Set of actions it can perform.
+- Set of actions (skills) it can perform.